nonflow/class/README.md

 7. `requirements.txt`: Lists the Python dependencies for the project.
 8. `logo/`: Directory containing logo files for the project.
 9. `.logs`: Log file containing detailed execution logs.
+10. `tests/`: Directory containing unit tests for the project.
+11. `run_tests.sh`: Bash script to run unit tests.
+12. `TESTING.md`: Documentation for running and writing tests.

 ## How It Works